Al-Fa'iz bi-Nasr Allah

 Abūʾl-Qāsim ʿĪsā ibn al-Ẓāfir (أبو القاسم عيسى بن الظافر; 1149–1160), better known by his regnal name al-Fāʾiz bi-Naṣr Allāh (الفائز بنصر الله), was the thirteenth and penultimate Fatimid caliph, reigning in Egypt from 1154 to 1160, and the 23rd imam of the Hafizi Ismaili branch of Shi'a Islam.
 Al-Fa'iz was raised to the throne at the age of five after the murder of his father by the vizier Abbas ibn Abi al-Futuh, and spent his entire life as a puppet of Abbas' successor, Tala'i ibn Ruzzik.
-Suffering from epileptic seizures, al-Fa'iz died from one at the age of eleven and was succeeded by his nephew, al-Adid, the last Fatimid caliph.
+Experiencing epileptic seizures, al-Fa'iz died from an episode at the age of eleven, and his nephew, al-Adid, the final Fatimid caliph, succeeded him.

 Life

 The future al-Fa'iz was born as Abu'l-Qasim Isa, the son of the twelfth imam–caliph of the Fatimid Caliphate, al-Zafir.
 Isa was raised to the throne on 16 April 1154 at the age of five, after the murder of his father and two of his uncles, by the vizier, Abbas ibn Abi al-Futuh, and his son, Nasr.
 He was given the regnal name al-Fāʾiz bi-Naṣr Allāh, 'Victorious with God's Help'.
-The sight of his uncle's corpses, and the loud cries of acclamation from the assembled troops of the Fatimid army frightened the young boy, and the epileptic seizures and tremors from which he suffered for the rest of his life were commonly attributed to these traumatic experiences.
+The sight of his uncle's corpses, and the loud cries of acclamation from the assembled troops of the Fatimid army frightened the young boy.
+Throughout his life, the common belief was that his subsequent epileptic seizures and tremors were a result of these traumatic experiences.
 For the same reason, his role in public ceremonies was limited; the annual ceremony celebrating the flooding of the Nile was even held at night during his reign.

 The bloody events soon resulted in Abbas' own downfall.
 Terrified women in the Fatimid family called upon the Armenian-born governor of Asyut, Tala'i ibn Ruzzik, for assistance, reportedly sending their own cut hair in supplication.
 Ibn Ruzzik readily agreed and marched on Cairo.
 Abbas tried to resist, but faced general opposition: most of the troops were reluctant to support him or defected outright, and the remainder found themselves under attack by the populace with stones.
 In the end, on 29 May Abbas had to force his way out of the capital with his son and a handful of followers.
 The party made for Syria but was intercepted on 6 June by the Crusaders near the Dead Sea.
 Abbas was killed, and Nasr was sold to the Fatimids; he was mutilated and beaten to death by the palace women.